Idea Cellular proposes to call the new entity born of the much-talked-about merger of Idea Cellular and Vodafone India Vodafone Idea.

 The new operator will have a revenue market share of around 37 per cent, and around 433 million subscribers.

 Idea Cellular has recently converted its Cellular Mobile Telephone Service (CMTS) licence into a unified licence (UL) in six telecom circles, as part of the merger process.
 Now Idea Cellular has either a UL or UASL licence in all the 22 telecom circles of the country, which allows the company to offer all kinds of services.
 Under CMTS, landline services are not allowed.

-The companies had, earlier this year, announced restructuring the leadership team for the merged entity that would have Kumar Mangalam Birla as non-executive chairman.
+had, earlier this year, announced restructuring the leadership team for the merged entity that would have Kumar Mangalam Birla as non-executive chairman.
 Vodafone's present chief operating officer (India) Balesh Sharma will be its chief executive officer.

 Idea, Airtel added 10 million subscribers in April: COAI

 Telecom operators Bharti Airtel and Idea Cellular jointly added over 10 million mobile subscribers while Vodafone lost over 664,000 customers in April 2018, according to the data released by the Cellular Association of India (COAI) on Friday.
 "Idea Cellular had the maximum number of subscriber additions, adding 5.55 million to bring its total subscribers to 216.76 million," the COAI said in a statement.